aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

   - [**🕵️ Review your own MR before asking someone else to review it**](#review-your-own-mr): This helps you view your changes and your approach from a new perspective.
 To do this, make sure to use the reviewing platform you always use to review other MRs.
 - [**✅ Make sure CI passes**](#make-ci-pass): It helps save time to catch issues that can be caught automatically by tools rather than a manual review by a teammate.
 - [**📝 Meaningful commits**](#meaningful-commits): Make commits meaningful and well-separated.
 Use your IDE to stage specific and related changes together, keeping things focused.
 Write concise commit messages (and also MR titles).
 If you can't make your commit message (or the MR title) concise, it **may** be a sign your Commit (or the MR) is doing more than one thing and could be broken into separate ones.
-- [**📋 Write a description for the MR**](#description-for-the-mr): Write some details about your decisions and reasoning behind them if applicable.
+- [**📋 Write a description for the MR**](#description-for-the-mr): Write some details about your decisions and the reasoning behind them if applicable.
 And remember it is only for the reviewers of the MR, not the whole team or other developers who need to read the codebase.
 Include screenshots when needed (for UI changes).
 Include a link to the task if you're using an issue-tracking system.
 - [**🗨️ Comments**](#comments): Don't resolve comments if you're not the author of them.
 If you address one, reply to it (including a commit link if applicable) so the author of the comment double-checks and resolves it if agreed.
 - [**🎯 Final Words**](#conclusion): All these stuff matter because they help us ship better software by making reviews more effective.
-Each team needs to have their version of a good MR bsaed on their metrics decided by the whole team.
+Each team needs to have their version of a good MR based on their metrics decided by the whole team.

 ## 🔍 Minimize the diff {#minimize-the-diff}

-"Separation of concerns" does not **only** apply to code, components, services, files, and tasks, but also to MRs. Each MR should address one concern: "Fix a bug", "Add a new feature", "Refactor 1 thing", "Re-format the entire code", etc.
+"Separation of concerns" does not **only** apply to code, components, services, files, and tasks but also to MRs. Each MR should address one concern: "Fix a bug", "Add a new feature", "Refactor 1 thing", "Re-format the entire code", etc.

 This makes the Merge Requests more **pure** and **focused**.